Dr. Bronner's logo

 All articles

-Our soaps are great cleaners for almost any household purpose, with the only notable exception being that they should not be used in the dishwasher unless you’d like to have a bubble party in your kitchen!
+Our Pure-Castile Magic Soap and Sal Suds Biodegradable Cleaner are great for cleaning dishes and almost any household task, with the only notable exception: they should not be used in the dishwasher unless you’d like to have a bubble party in your kitchen!

-The first is to fill your sink with water and add either 1-2 Tbsp.
+1. Fill your sink with water and add either 1-2 Tbsp.
 (15-30 mL) of our soap or 1/2 – 1 1/2 tsp.
 (2.5 mL) of Sal Suds.

 Was this article helpful?